-The Sovereign's Medal for Volunteers will recognize living Canadians who have made a significant, sustained and unpaid contribution to their community, in Canada or 11 DEL GRA Obverse / Avers abroad.
-Non-Canadians will also be eligible if their contribution brings benefit or honour to Canadians or to presentations of the Caring Canadian Award will be ongoing.
+The Sovereign's Medal for Volunteers will recognize living Canadians who have made a significant, sustained and unpaid contribution to their community, in Canada or abroad.
+Non-Canadians will also be eligible if their contribution brings benefit or honour to Canadians or to Canada.

+Until the inaugural presentation ceremony of the Sovereign's Medal for Volunteers is held in 2016, presentations of the Caring Canadian Award will be ongoing.
 Nominations for this award will continue to be accepted throughout the year by the Chancellery of Honours and reviewed by an advisory committee, which will make recommendations to the governor general.
 Existing Caring Canadian Award recipients will subsequently receive the medal to complement their award.